Introduction

 Example Output

-Here is example output from Hybrid Polkadot indexing the Westend blockchain:
+Here is example output indexing the Westend blockchain:

 2024-04-06T04:04:51.826855Z INFO hybrid_indexer: Indexing westend